ChoudhariNikita/Railway-Reservation-System/README.md

 The main function of system is to register and store train details , passenger details and retrieve these details when required.

-Note: Cancelling reserved ticket functionality has not been added yet.
+Note: 'Cancelling reserved ticket' functionality has not been added yet.
 Feel free to make desired changes in this repository. 😊😁